MetaDocencia/NASA_TOPS-OS101-2026/Module_4/Lesson_2/M4_L2_readme.md

 Select all that apply.

-- Well defined requirements
+- Well-defined requirements
 - Knowing where to search
-- FAIR open software exists to meet your needs
+- FAIR open code exists to meet your needs
-- All of the above
+- Knowing how to write license files

 *Question*